tux314159/runspawner/README.md

 ## Building
 Build the main Haskell executeable with `stack`.
-The small C server in `sherver/` can be built with `make -C sherver`; the resulting binary int `sherver/sherver` must be copied to `/bin/sherver` in the container.
+The small C server in `sherver/` can be built with `make -C sherver`; the resulting binary in `sherver/sherver` must be copied to `/bin/sherver` in the container.

 ## Usage
 The container base image must have an unpriviledged user with UID 1000 and an unpriveiledged group with GID 1000.
-The main executable must be started as root.
+The executables must be started as root.